 Would you like to develop and improve your writing?
-Three professional writers are available in the Humanities Floor 1 Reading Room to offer bespoke advice.
+Professional writers are available in the Humanities Floor 1 Reading Room to offer bespoke advice.
 This service is free to anyone with a Reader Pass but you need to book in advance.

-In a new partnership between the British Library and the Royal Literary Fund (RLF), three RLF Writing Fellows are available in the Humanities Floor 1 Reading Room.
-They are each at the British Library one day a week for bespoke one-to-one consultations with anyone holding a Reader Pass.
+In a partnership between the British Library and the Royal Literary Fund (RLF), two RLF Writing Fellows are available in the Humanities Floor 1 Reading Room.
+They are at the British Library one day a week for bespoke one-to-one consultations with anyone holding a Reader Pass.
 This service is free to Readers.